nadiaspn0503/Module-5-Practical-Application-1/README.md

 The acceptance of the bar coupons for drivers who visit the bar more than once a month (1-3, 4-8, and greater than 8 times a month) and are over the age of 25 (26, 31, 36, 41, 46, and 50plus years old) is about 69.52%.
 The acceptance of the bar coupons for all other drivers is about 33.50%.

-3. Comparing the bar coupon acceptance rate of drivers who went to the bar more than once a month, with non kid passengers, and do not have a farming, fishing, or forestry occupation.
+3. Comparing the bar coupon acceptance rate of drivers who went to the bar more than once a month, with non-kid passengers, and do not have a farming, fishing, or forestry occupation.

 ![Barplot visualizing the driver acceptance and rejection of bar coupons based those who went to the bar more than once a month, with non kid passengers, and do not have a farming, fishing, or forestry occupation.](https://github.com/user-attachments/assets/e5505e2d-1306-4584-a126-851541d2f3df)

-The acceptance of the bar coupons for drivers who visit the bar more than once a month (1-3, 4-8, and greater than 8 times a month) with non kid passengers (Alone, Friend(s), and Partner), and do not have a farming, fishing, or forestry occupation is about 71.32%.
+The acceptance of the bar coupons for drivers who visit the bar more than once a month (1-3, 4-8, and greater than 8 times a month) with non-kid passengers (Alone, Friend(s), and Partner), and do not have a farming, fishing, or forestry occupation is about 71.32%.
 The acceptance of the bar coupons for all other drivers is about 29.60%.

 4. Comparing the bar coupon acceptance rate of drivers who go to a cheap restaurant more than 4 times a month, with an income below $50K.